-One of those kingdoms was Yan, which had Xiadu, our contestant city, as its capital.
+One of those kingdoms was Yan.
+And Yan had Xiadu, our contestant city, as its capital.

 Strong defenses for troubled times

 Since times were tough, it also had two defensive walls and a moat.
 Archaeologists found one of the walls.
-At its thickest it is 40 m wide (131 ft) and at its highest it is 6.8 m high (22 ft).
+At its thickest, it is 40 m wide (131 ft), and at its highest, it is 6.8 m high (22 ft).

-Inside the city there were two more walls.
-One crossed the square city dividing it in two halves (eastern and western).
+But those were the outer walls.
+Inside the city, there were two more walls.
+One crossed the squared-plan city dividing it into two halves (eastern and western).